 As it happens, both of Schultz’s grandmothers lived portions of their lives in trailer homes in Ashtabula, and she commented that “since Donald Trump’s charade of a candidacy caught fire, I have heard many fellow liberals freely toss around the terms ‘white trash’ and ‘trailer trash.’
 These are people who would never dream of telling a racist joke, but they think nothing of ridiculing those of lesser economic means.
 Every group has its ‘other.’
 For too many white intellectuals, it’s the working class.”

-There are two reasons for this kind of error, this one by a highly respected D.C. think tank.
-One is simple ignorance of class demographics.
-The bachelor’s/no bachelor’s binary is widely used to separate whites into two broad classes, but many analysts and reporters have no idea of the relative sizes of these two groups in the overall population.
-They routinely assume that most white people must be college-educated professionals like themselves and the people among whom they live and work.
+There are two reasons for this kind of error, this one made by Brookings, a highly respected non-partisan Washington D.C. think tank.
+One is simple ignorance of social class demographics.
+The bachelor’s/no bachelor’s binary is widely used to separate whites into two broad classes, but many analysts and reporters have no idea about how to estimate these groups and their relative sizes in the overall population.
+Moreover, they almost routinely assume most white people must be college-educated professionals like themselves; the people among whom they live and work.

-The other reason for this kind of error is based solely on the assumption that white people who have graduated from college are less racist, less anti-immigrant, less anti-feminist, less homophobic, and generally more tolerant of diversity than people who have not.
-As a college professor, I very much hope this assumption is valid, but I could find no solid evidence that it is.
-At least in political commentary, the question is never asked, and you have to wonder why not.
+The other reason for this kind of error relates to the assumption that white people who graduated from college are less racist, less anti-immigrant, less anti-feminist, less homophobic, and generally more tolerant of diversity than people who have not [as many college professors can attest, we would like to believe this assumption is valid, but we find no solid evidence this based on our interactions with students].
+At least in political commentary, this assumption is never challenged and it makes you wonder: why not?

 The “Educated” Middle Class is also Part of the Problem

-This class-based blame-shifting (“It’s not us, it’s them!”) actually supports racist and other systems of oppression.
-As Hubbs points out, the well-documented institutional racism that involves banks denying mortgages, employers not hiring blacks, and landlords refusing and/or exploiting black renters is not generally carried out by poor and working-class whites, but by white middle-class professionals.
-By casting intolerance and bigotry as the unfortunate/misguided attitudes of “poorly educated,” “low-information” white voters, we white middle-class professionals deflect attention from those well-entrenched institutions within which we work, institutions that systematically deny opportunities to a wide range of people based on race, ethnicity, gender, sexual orientation, immigrant status, and class.
+This class-based blame-shifting (“It’s not us, it’s them!”) actually has the effect of lending support to racist and other systems of oppression.
+As Hubbs points out, the well-documented structural/institutional racism that involves banks denying mortgages, employers not hiring blacks, and landlords refusing and/or exploiting black renters is not generally carried out by poor and working-class whites, but by white middle-class professionals.
+Consequently, when intolerance and bigotry are assumed to be the unfortunate/misguided attitudes of “poorly educated,” “low-information” white voters, white middle-class professionals are, in effect, deflecting attention away from those well-entrenched institutions within which many of them work; institutions that systematically deny opportunities to a wide range of people based on race, ethnicity, gender, sexual orientation, immigrant status, and class.